visualize-admin/visualization-tool/README.md

 You can use the ref eIAM.
 ADFS environment variables should be configured in your `.env.local` file.
 You'll find those secret variables in our shared 1Password in the "Visualize.admin .env.local" entry.

+Make sure to set the `NEXTAUTH_URL` environment variable to `http://localhost:3000` and run the dev server with `yarn dev:ssl`.

 ## 10. <a name='Translations'></a>Translations